 Find a home outside your home

-When you choose where to stay in Reykjavik, you will find a diverse range of options.
+When you choose where to sleep in Reykjavik, you will find a diverse range of options.
 But you should try to spot one nice guesthouse like the Blue House, where I stayed.
 It sounds like a backpacker choice, but you’d be amazed how nice it can be to arrive to a house where you can cook, enjoy reading or just chat with people from around the world at breakfast.
 Kayak proved great for choosing this sort of location.

 My choice included: a good chance to watch the northern lights, free parking, a beautiful room looking towards the Grotta lighthouse, a nice park behind and one of those great public hot spring swimming pools nearby.
 And, while it was outside the 101 Reykjavik area, the bus number 11 could take me downtown in just 5 minutes.

-Enjoy every what if of your luggage
+Enjoy every “what if” of your luggage

 Yes, there are a lot of what if you usually get in your backpack and that you never use.
 But in Iceland everything gets some use.
 You think you should never pack a swimsuit?
 Well, as I said before, there are a lot of swimming pools and natural hotsprings where you will use it.
 Sunblock?
-Yes, cold and wind can burn as much as sun… There are many things that you can pack to Iceland, but you should never miss these:
+Yes, cold and wind can burn as much as sun… There are many things that you should pack to Iceland, but you should never miss these:

 This post has its origin on the #KayakHacksIceland challenge, where Kayak invited 7 travel bloggers from across Europe to visit Iceland on their own and tell their own personal experience.
 Each blogger has designed her/his weekend in Iceland with total freedom, using Kayak to choose every aspect of their trip (dates, hotel, activities…) With only one thing in common: 10 challenges to overcome with the help of Kayak as a travel planning tool.
 The result?
 7 different visions of Iceland – 7 different trips to Reykjavik.
 You can watch all the pics of the challenge and the participants on Instagram, or follow the trips with #KAYAKHacksIceland